mazunki/pyTjBotTCB/README.md

 In order for any of the services to work, credentials in the form of API keys/tokens need to be added to `creds.json`.
 These are given on the Dashboard of Bluemix.

 Support for a username/password combination for this service is not supported by this application by default, since it is a deprecated feature by defintion of IBM Watson; and will therefore never be added here.
-If needed, modify `stt.py`.
+If needed, modify on a fork.

 ## Speech to text